 Recommended for Christmas Shopping because: You won't find as many unusual and beautiful items at any other retail location in the city.

-Jacky's expert tip: Stop by the wonderful Marisol, the restaurant and bar at the MCA starring innovative flavors and an artistic continuation of your shopping experience.
+Jacky's expert tip: Stop by Marisol, the exceptional restaurant and bar at the MCA starring innovative flavors and an artistic continuation of your shopping experience.

 If you can't find it here, it may not exist.
-The Magnificent Mile offers more than 460 retailers, major department stores; international luxury labels and designers; and three vertical shopping centers - 900 North Michigan Shops, The Shops at North Bridge and Water Tower Place.
-900 North Michigan Shops also celebrates the opening of its new gourmet food hall, Aster Hall.
-Count on street tacos to sushi, bread-bowl chowder to vegan bowls and coffee to cocktails.
-The mile-long shopping strip along Michigan Avenue lies between the Chicago River and Oak Street and boasts award-winning dining at more than 275 restaurants.
+The Magnificent Mile offers more than 460 retailers, major department stores; international luxury labels and designers; and vertical shopping centers - 900 North Michigan Shops, The Shops at North Bridge and Water Tower Place.
+Duck into 900 North Michigan Shops' gourmet food hall, Aster Hall, for Chicago food and beverage from street tacos to sushi and coffee to cocktails.
+2019 witnesses the new huge flagship for Roots, out of Canada; the opening of the Starbucks Reserve Roastery which is the largest Starbucks in the world; and for luxury shoppers, look for a grand re-opening of the Cartier boutique.
 Consider an overnight at one of the 70 hotels and a spa service to sooth a shopped-out body and mind.
 Dozens of museums and attractions add to the decisions, so make a plan.

 Recommended for Christmas Shopping because: It's Chicago's most popular shopping area, with more than 400 stores, holiday lights, street performers and decorated window displays.